 Overwatch might be bigger than BattleBorn, but there are a couple of key elements that give’s Blizzard’s game a run for their money.

-It’s now been about three months since the MOBA /FPS hybrid Battleborn was released and then promptly kicked out of bed by the the insanely-hyped Overwatch.
+It’s now been about three months since the company Gearbox Software, co-founded by Randy Pitchford released the MOBA /FPS hybrid Battleborn, which was then promptly kicked out of bed by the insanely-hyped Overwatch.
 I owned both games.
 I played both games extensively.
 I enjoyed both games immensely.
 I wrote multiple articles about both games.
 Then I moved on for a while and played other games, mainly because I started to get back into Dota 2 after using a dota 2 booster on my account, it was fun to go back to for a while!

 But competitive FPS multiplayer never really dies, does it?
 It’s an itch that occasionally needs to be scratched.
 It’s why Halo and Call of Duty continue to be massively successful franchises

 even as the single-player campaigns continually degrade.
 It’s why Destiny is still a thing.
 Many of us need games like these in our lives to give us something to fight against and get better at; something that isn’t predictable like AI opponents are.
 Gamers like me crave the chaos that can only come from other gamers and so I feel like I always need a designated PvP shooter on my shelf.

 I’ve already detailed my thoughts on things Overwatch did better than the competition as well as being released as half a game because Blizzard crafted it as an afterthought to a failed project in order to recoup expenses, whereas Battleborn was at worst a full game that was a bit light on content.
 When Gamestop offered me thirty dollars to sell back a sixty dollar game I felt was highly overpriced, I was actually excited at the thought of recouping my own investment in